The Bike Lights Spoke-th

 This stuff is really cool and comes in lots of colors.
 It’s not very durable however and not super bright.
 You can do fancy wraps like neon signs—just bring extras (battery packs, wires, and batteries) and re-do it on Wednesday.

 The only drawback is you need a screwdriver to change the batteries, but according to our battery test, one set of batteries should last all week if you remember to turn them off when not using.
-For 14 bucks you could by 4 copper light packs that will definitely break, or buy 1 WheelBrights that will last multiple burns.
+For the same price you could by 4 copper light packs that will definitely break, or buy 1 WheelBrights that will last multiple burns.

 Lab Test: On a fully-charged set of 3 AAs, the Wheel Brights lasted over 50 hours straight: